Rafi-99/The-Monitor/README.md

 # The Monitor ™

 ## About
 A multipurpose Discord server bot created using the official Java Discord API wrapper.
 Music and video playback is provided through LavaPlayer and the official YouTube API.
-Hosted on Heroku.
+Hosted on Heroku with a PostgreSQL database.

 ## Features